 Ms Williams emphasises the positive aspects of Indigenous culture: kinship, family bonds and respect; traditional roles, responsibilities and historical connections, including to the land; and spirituality.
-But she recognises that a destructive sub-culture has developed through decades of dispossession and inappropriate government policy with negative aspects, including alcohol, drugs, gambling, and ostracising community members who are successful in the non-Indigenous community in fields outside sport and the arts.
+But she recognises that a destructive subculture has developed through decades of dispossession and inappropriate government policy with negative aspects including alcohol, drugs, gambling, and ostracising community members who are successful in the non-Indigenous community in fields outside sport and the arts.
 I note that destructive subculture was central to both the Aurukun rape case and Samson and Delilah.
-Ms Williams argues that the negative aspects of the destructive subculture can be side-lined by strong support for the positive aspects of Indigenous culture.
-Indigenous and non-Indigenous respect and support for community leaders and organisations is needed to build on those constructive aspects..
+Ms Williams argues that the negative aspects of the destructive subculture can be side-lined by strong support for the positive aspects.
+Indigenous and non-indigenous respect and support for community leaders and organisations is needed to build a constructive and positive sub-culture.
 She points out that in 2003 only one of the 18 Aboriginal and Torres Strait Island Commission (ATSIC) commissioners was a woman.
 Indigenous women struggle to have a political leadership voice and financial control in their community.
 Ms Williams argues that this must change.
 JCU trail-blazer, Marilyn Mayo, would, I think, agree!

 Highly respected Indigenous academic, Marcia Langton, echoes this call for Indigenous women to participate more in public life.
-Ms Langton recently called for an end to 'big bunga politics', what she calls the real politik of power in our world - power that is all too often used against women and children, power that takes many forms and has too frequently been used for personalised aggrandisement.
+Ms Langton recently called for an end to "big bunga politics", what she calls "the real politik of power in our world - power that is all too often used against women and children, power that takes many forms and has too frequently been used for personalised aggrandisement.
 The big bunga way - a scatological term used to refer to the 'big man' syndrome - works to the advantage of a few and has become normalised, and even glorified, in some circles.
-Meanwhile, assault, rape and an astonishing variety of other mental and physical forms of abuse have become the norm in far too many communities and families.
+Meanwhile, assault, rape and an astonishing variety of other mental and physical forms of abuse have become the norm in far too many communities and families."
+She urges non-Aboriginal people to "be better informed and engage in a rational debate with [Indigenous people], and overcome their preference for the 'big bunga' Aboriginal political representatives and the guilt-infused romance with the